 Compiling this list really makes me travel back in time.
 I can instantly feel what a comment like this did to me.
 It might be said with the best intentions, but the result is often a state of distress and increased discomfort around the remaining courses of the Thanksgiving dinner.

-It also sends a message that ‘fat’ automatically means ‘bad’ and it’s fueling an eating disordered way thinking.
+It also sends a message that ‘fat’ automatically means ‘bad’ and it’s fueling an eating disordered way of thinking.
 Try to prepare yourself for this comment.
 What you can do is write down a list of potential comments.
 This will result in the actual moment being less stressful because you are able to think “You see, I knew she was going to say that.”
 It makes it almost funny since it’s such a predictable comment.

 3. “I thought you would be afraid of eating that.”

-This is another typical example of what someone might say to you during the Thanksgiving – or any other – family gathering.
+This is another typical example of what someone might say to you during Thanksgiving – or any other – family gathering.
 Of course, someone says this with the best intentions and is not aware of the triggering effect it has on you.
 I would suggest telling the person in a kind way that it’s nice he/she cares about your struggle, but that you’re old enough to make your own decisions.
 This will also strengthen your self-confidence and self-esteem.

 4. “Wow that is a big piece, I am proud of you!”